 Or equivalently from 2) and 4), the main diagonals are concurrent, if and only if,

-Note as shown by Anghel (2018), this theorem can also be viewed as equivalent to a generalization of the trigonometric version of Ceva's theorem.
+Note that this theorem generalizes Jacobi's Theorem, and as shown by Anghel (2018), this theorem can be viewed as equivalent to a generalization of the trigonometric version of Ceva's theorem.

 References